Y

 MEETING THE SUICIDAL PERSON

-The therapeutic approach to the suicidal patient: New perspectives for health professionals
+The therapeutic approach to the suicidal patient

-updated 08.02.11
+updated 30.01.21

 Future events